I beg to move,

 I want to look briefly at the importance of the creative sector to the UK and Scotland’s economy.
 The reports that we have heard about illustrate a massive contradiction in Government policy.
 I want to dwell a little on the specifics of artists travelling from Africa because I have a personal interest and some experience there, and it speaks to the broader policy issue in general.
 I also want to look at the question of Brexit and its consequences for travel across the European Union.

 The creative sector is, as we have heard, hugely important to the economy of the UK as a whole.
 We are just coming to the end of the festival season.
 Great cultural festivals include the Edinburgh festival, which is hugely significant and well appreciated and enjoyed.
 I am happy to continue the rivalry between whether bigger is necessarily better when we consider what Glasgow has on offer compared with Edinburgh.
 There are other festivals across the UK such as Womad and the festivals that my hon.
 Friend the Member for Edinburgh North and Leith cited.
 I pay tribute to the digital engagement team for the way in which it reached out to other organisations and allowed their voices to be heard.
 I thoroughly recommend that all of the statements be made available to Members, perhaps through the Library, and that the Minister pays particular attention.
 My hon.
-Friend quoted from most of them, but I will draw the House’s attention to one or two comments from the various people that contributed.
+Friend quoted from most of them, but I will draw the House’s attention to one or two comments from the various people who contributed.